-While at ESM, the group visited with middle-schoolers about the their STEAM-centered learning model, toured the high school and heard from high school students about their experiences in the district’s career pathways program, got an overview from ESM’s architects on the design of the learning environment, and ate lunch prepared by the high school’s culinary students.
+While at ESM, the group visited with middle school students about their STEAM-centered learning model; toured the high school and heard from high school students about their experiences in the district’s career pathways program; got an overview from ESM’s architects on the design of the learning environment; and ate lunch prepared by the high school’s culinary students.

 In much the same way Broadalbin-Perth has been seeking to grow its STEAM (science, technology, engineering, art and math) offerings and help students define pathways to their careers, ESM has focused its strategic plan and building projects on better preparing its approximately 3,500 students for the jobs that will be available when they graduate.

 Carney said he was especially impressed by the spaces teachers can rearrange based on what students are working on, including space for small groups to work in the hallways.